 Time Limits for Filing a North Dakota Wrongful Death Claim

-A wrongful death claim in North Dakota must be filed within six years of the date of the deceased person's death.
-This time limit or "statute of limitations" typically runs along with the thirty-day time limits specified in Section 32-21-03.
+A wrongful death claim in North Dakota must be filed within two years of the date of the deceased person's death.
+This time limit is set by North Dakota Century Code section 28-01-18.

 Since certain specific facts or circumstances can affect how the statute of limitations runs, it is best to speak to a North Dakota attorney with experience in wrongful death cases to determine exactly how the time limits apply in a particular case.
 If the case is not filed before the statute of limitations expires, it will not be heard by the court.